BAE Systems' U.S. unit focused on organic growth over M&A

-"We don't have a specific agenda to grow through M&A," Jerry DeMuro, chief executive officer of the U.S. unit of Europe's largest defence company, told the Reuters Aerospace and Defense Summit.
+"We don't have a specific agenda to grow through M&A," Jerry DeMuro, chief executive officer of the U.S. unit of Europe's largest defense company, told the Reuters Aerospace and Defense Summit.

 "If we see the right opportunities where we think we can create value, we will go ahead and do that and build on those," DeMuro said in his first media interview since becoming CEO in February.